horodchukanton/EC-AzureDevOps-Training/README.md

     git clone https://github.com/electric-cloud/EC-AzureDevOps.git
     ```

-5. Zip up the files to create the plugin zip file.
+5. Use the [ecpluginbuilder](https://github.com/electric-cloud/ecpluginbuilder) to format and build the plugin.

     ```
      cd EC-AzureDevOps
-     zip -r EC-AzureDevOps.zip ./*
+     ecpluginbuilder --plugin-version 1.0.0 --plugin-name EC-AzureDevOps --folder dsl,htdocs,pages,META-INF
     ```

 6. Import the plugin zip file into your ElectricFlow server and promote it.